ravnilnand/ravnil/howto.md

-# This is How To of UVCCamera project

 ## How to change resolution

 If you want just one higher resolution than 640×480, for example 1920×1080, all you have to do is,